Castlemaine Art Museum

-Castlemaine Art Museum is an Australian art gallery and museum in Castlemaine, Victoria in the Shire of Mount Alexander.
-It was founded in 1913.
-It is housed in a 1931 Art Deco neo-classical building constructed for the purpose, heritage-listed by the National Trust.
-Its collection concentrates on Australian art and the museum houses historical artefacts and displays drawn from the district.
+Castlemaine Art Museum is an art gallery and museum in Castlemaine, Victoria, Australia.
+Founded in 1913, it is housed in a purpose-built Art Deco building, completed in 1931 and heritage-listed by the National Trust.
+Its collection concentrates on Australian art and the museum houses historical artefacts and displays drawn from the local district.

-The Museum is governed by private trustees and managed by a board elected by subscribers and provided with state and local government funding and support from benefactors, local families, artists and patrons.
-Its trustees also oversee the management of Buda, a heritage-listed villa and garden 1.3 km across Castlemaine in Hunter Street, which houses its own collection of art and artefacts associated with the Leviny family, and is also open to the public for exhibitions, events displays and garden tours.
+The museum is governed by private trustees and managed by a board elected by subscribers.
+It is funded by state and local governments with additional support from benefactors, local families, artists and patrons.
+Its trustees also oversee the management of Buda, a heritage-listed villa and garden 1.3 km adjacent to the museum, which houses its own collection of art and artefacts associated with the Leviny family, and is also open to the public for exhibitions, events displays and garden tours.

-Collection

-The Collections may be searched online.

-Museum collection

-The museum, housed in the basement, presents the history of Castlemaine and its region in objects, maps, models, diaoramas, photographs and prints, including a large group of hand-coloured lithographs from watercolours by S. T. Gill; pithy vignettes of life on the goldfields.
-Historical glassware and ceramics, much brought to Castlemaine by its European immigrants, extends from the Roman era.
-Local fauna is represented by taxidermy specimens.
-Items of Victorian-era fashion are also displayed, and locally-produced arts and crafts is represented in early-to-mid 20th-century enamelware and silver.